 If you do not understand mouse acceleration yet, you can understand it in other words.
 We can say, “The distance traveled by your mouse’s cursor is directly proportional to the speed at which you operate the mouse, is called mouse acceleration.”
 The higher speed of your mouse moves, the larger portion of the screen is covered.
 When Mouse Acceleration functionality is disabled, your cursor movement is fixed and is not sensitive to your speed anymore.

-How to disable Mouse Acceleration on Windows 10?
+How to Turn Off Mouse Acceleration on Windows 11/10?

-How to disable Mouse Acceleration on Windows 10 using Control Panel?
+How to Disable Mouse Acceleration on Windows 11 or 10 using Control Panel?

 To disable the mouse acceleration on Windows 10 through Control Panel, do the following:-

 Step 5.
-Under the ‘Device and Printers’ window, you will see the mouse and another connected device.
+Under the ‘Devices and Printers‘ window, you will see the mouse and another connected device.

-How to disable the Mouse Acceleration on Windows 10 using Windows 10 Settings?
+How to Disable the Mouse Acceleration on Windows 10 using Settings?

-To disable the mouse acceleration on Windows 10 using Windows 10 Settings app, do the following:-
+To disable the mouse acceleration on Windows 10 using the Settings app, do the following:-

 That’s all!
 Now you have successfully disabled the mouse acceleration on Windows 10 PC.